PrepMarquis/novela-hugo-starter/content/post/so-bad-that-they-can-t-ignore-you.md

 **It's about them**

 This is, entirely about them and their success.
+That is a good thing by the way.

 **You are not a non-profit**